 15. Loch and Key

 It’s hard to remain truly hidden in this world we live in; Loch and Key try it’s hardest to do just that.
 Located behind a bookcase in one of Melbourne’s oldest pubs, Captain Melville.
 In fact, it is actually directly above Captain Melville; specialising.
 This Melbourne speakeasy features a warren of rooms inside, and a deck-styled balcony to enjoy the setting sun in the afternoon or early evening.
 All with a chilled out atmosphere with classic cocktails and warm service provided until 7 am every day.
+Loch and Key might be the most stylish speakeasy Melbourne has to offer.

 Address: Level 1, 34 Franklin Street, Melbourne VIC 3000